 Build on traditional pastoralist knowledge and facilitate the participation of marginalised pastoralist groups such as women, youth, elders and indigenous peoples

+Rangelands are important areas to address critical land-related challenges:

+Rangelands, occupying more than 51 percent of emerged land, are critical to achieve land degradation neutrality and the ecosystem restoration goals.

+The structure, dynamics, and management of rangelands demand tailored solutions to degradation and restoration, mostly based on sustainable pastoralism as a primary management tool.

 Stop indiscriminate conversion of rangelands to crops and other inappropriate uses

 Indiscriminate conversion of rangelands to croplands, tree plantations, forests, infrastructure and human settlements is hurting rangeland productivity, ecosystem services and rangeland’s potential role in mitigating climate change.
 Halt indiscriminate rangeland conversion practices until appropriate legislation and monitoring efforts are put into effect

-Planting trees is unsuitable for most rangelands (exceptions: savanna, steppe)
+Planting trees, specially industrial and not local species, is unsuitable for most rangelands (exceptions: savanna, steppe)

 Promote integrated, multifunctional land uses